IQDevs/blog/_posts/2020-05-30-ZGPS - Achieving Abstraction with Golang.markdown

 Soon after a tracking device connects, we call `SetDeviceConnection` with our connection object, we then call `GetIMEI` that'll internally compose a device identifier request and send it to the device using the `Write` function.
 The response is then retrieved with the `Read` function.
 Our `GetIMEI` function returns either the device unique identifier or an error (happens when the client fails to provide its IMEI within a designated timeframe, or when invalid data is provided or when the function identifies a suspicious activity).

 A lot of these functions will have identical internal implementations.
 For instance,
-* SetDeviceConnection, SetLogger and SetUnit are a common one-liner across all protocol implementations.
+* `SetDeviceConnection`, `SetLogger` and `SetUnit` are a common one-liner across all protocol implementations.
-* Read and Write will be identical across all protocols given Read is flexible with its ReadParameters and Write blindlessly transmits a given slice of bites.
+* `Read` and `Write` will be identical across all protocols given Read is flexible with its `ReadParameters` and Write blindlessly transmits a given slice of bites.
 No device-specific intelligence required.
-* StoreRecord treats is a device-agnostic microservice-consuming function that doesn't need to be reimplemented for every protocol.
+* `StoreRecord` is a device-agnostic microservice-consuming function that doesn't need to be reimplemented for every protocol.
-* Disconnects performs some Record-related actions (device-agnostic, remember?) and closes the TCP connection generically.
+* `Disconnect` performs some Record-related actions (device-agnostic, remember?) and closes the TCP connection generically.

 The way around the issue is to have a form of abstraction that allows protocols to adopt at will and override when needed.
-Problem is Go isn't an OOP language (that's not to say OOP can't be employed in the language), and so class abstraction isn't a first-class construct in the language.
-What we do here is we create a DeviceProtocolHeader with our common functions defined and implemented, and aggregate the object in every protocol object we create:
+Problem is Go isn't an OOP language (that's not to say OOP can't be employed in the language), and so class abstraction isn't a first-class construct of the language.
+What we do here is we create a `DeviceProtocolHeader` with our common functions defined and implemented, and aggregate the object in every protocol object we create:

 ```go

 // DeviceProtocolHeader has a set of abstract functions that device protocols tend to have
 // in common.
 Instead of having to re-implement the same errorprocedures for every